MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v2.md

 **`defaultKeychainPassword`** - **Default Keychain Password**<br>
 `string`.
 Optional.
 Use when `signMethod = id`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Password to unlock the default keychain when this option is set.
+Specifies the password to unlock the default keychain.
 <!-- :::editable-content-end::: -->
 <br>